Trepan-Debuggers/remake/README.md

 [![Build Status](https://travis-ci.org/rocky/remake.png)](https://travis-ci.org/rocky/remake)

-Patched GNU Make 3.82 sources to add improved error reporting, tracing, and a debugger.
+Patched GNU Make 4.1 sources to add improved error reporting, tracing, target listing, and a debugger.

 Although there's a full debugger here, most of the time I can get by using no options since normal output is a little more verbose and detailed.